top of page

 Sandra Penner

-Chair
+Chair and Treasurer

 Sandra grew up down the road in Terrace exploring the bush and the creatures of the north coast that live here.
 After a few years away obtaining her Professional Engineer designation, she returned to the area, moving to Prince Rupert in 2016.
 Sandra still enjoys spending time exploring the world around her with her Newfie dog, Jake, and seeing children light up when learning about sun dews and sea stars and bears.
 She hopes her work with the North Coast Ecology Centre Society will help to bring more opportunities for people to interact with the living things and systems unique to the north coast.